0xSero/partisia-docs/docs/compile-sdk.md

 # Contract compilation and deployment

 In the following sections we focus on the example token contract included in the SDK archive.
 The contract utilizes several functions.
-Three of these functions are actions that allow you to perform the basic operations needed for a transfer.
-The functions are *initialize*, *mint*, and *transfer*.
+The main functions are *initialize*, and *transfer* that allow you to perform the basic operations needed for a transfer.
-After deployment, you can call the functions from the dashboard.
+After deployment the contract actions can be called from the dashboard.
 When you perform an action it changes the contract state.
 If you inspect the contract you can see the serialized data showing the contract state.